 Here’s just a small sample from our collection…

-The writer was a guest of the National Automobile Museum of Tasmania.
+Think Tasmania visited as guests of the National Automobile Museum of Tasmania.
 Visit their website or phone (03) 6334 8888 for more information.
-They are open seven days a week from 9:00am to 5:00pm.